Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 - **Structuralists** thought that experimental psychology should be in a lab, so that stimuli could be stripped of their everyday meanings to determine the true nature of the mind
 - **Functionalists** studied mental phenomena in real-life situations.
 ## **Behaviourism**
-- A branch of functionalism
+- A branch of **functionalism**
--
+- References to unobservable, subjective mental states (like consciousness), as well as processes (understanding, hoping for, deciding, etc.) were to be rid of in psychology